 Homes throughout the two halves range architecturally, from gracious Tudors, quaint Bungalows, majestic Colonial Style homes and a few Art Deco and Mediterranean-inspired designs to Split-Level Ranch homes, and even a few duplexes.

-The neighborhood is defined in part by its beautifully-maintained green spaces, including the medians on Shartel Ave., a gateway green space at the corner of NW 36th and Walker Ave., and Crown Heights Park, which occupies most of two city blocks.
+The neighborhood is defined in part by its beautiful green spaces (maintained and managed by neighborhood volunteers), including the medians on Shartel Ave., a gateway green space at the corner of NW 36th and Walker Ave., and Crown Heights Park, which occupies most of two city blocks.

 Residents of Crown Heights-Edgemere Heights enjoy an annual slate of social events managed by the Neighborhood Association’s Board of Directors, and receive an award-winning, bi-monthly newsletter, The Chronicle.